 Warren Rogers deployed eight Palo Alto Networks VM-300 virtualized next-generation firewalls in a “hub-and-spoke” network typology, with advanced threat prevention features configured on each firewall.
 The hub is one VM-300 virtualized firewall deployed at the company’s data center in AWS, where it acts as the primary secure gateway for all outside network traffic and the company’s internal business operations.

 The spokes are multiple “satellite” VM-300 virtualized firewalls deployed across AWS regions and Availability Zones.
 All of these virtualized firewalls are configured with GlobalProtect gateways that pass their traffic to the hub over secure IPsec tunnels.
-With built-in host identity protocol (HIP) checking, GlobalProtect gateways enable Warren Rogers to securely and accurately control traffic to and from its OSPs.
+With built-in host identity profile (HIP) checking, GlobalProtect gateways enable Warren Rogers to securely and accurately control traffic to and from its OSPs.

 Warren Rogers also installed GlobalProtect clients on thousands of OSPs.
 The GlobalProtect client establishes a secure connection to the closest satellite firewall.
 This ensures end-to-end security of fuel data transmitted from the OSPs to the satellite firewall and through to the company’s primary AWS-based data center.